groovenauts/QueryItSmart/README.md

 # QueryIt Smart

-QueryIt Smart is the demonstration application where it combines [BigQuery](http://cloud.google.com/bigquery) for large scale data analytics and [Cloud Machine Learning Engine](http://cloud.google.com/ml) for scalable machine learning analytics.
+QueryIt Smart is the demonstration application where it combines [BigQuery](http://cloud.google.com/bigquery) for large scale data analytics and [Cloud Machine Learning Engine](https://cloud.google.com/ml-engine/) for scalable machine learning analytics.
 See [What is it?](whatisit.md) page for details of the technology.

 ## Preparation

 ### Service Account JSON key
-You need to have a Google Cloud Platform project and get service account's JSON key.
+You need to have a Google Cloud Platform project with enabled billing account and get the service account's JSON key.
-Pleace it to `config/service_account.json`.
+The service account JSON key have to be placed as `config/service_account.json`.

 ### API Key